 Genevieve LeBaron is Professor of Politics and Co-Director of Sheffield Political Economy Research Institute (SPERI).
 She is also Co-Chair of the Yale University Modern Day Slavery Working Group, an Editor of Review of International Political Economy, and a UK Economic and Social Research Council (ESRC) Future Research Leaders Fellow.

-Genevieve’s research focuses on the political economy of the global labour market, including current research projects on the governance of labour standards in transnational supply chains and the business models of forced labour.
+Her research focuses on the political economy of the global labour market, including current projects on the governance of transnational supply chains, the politics and effectiveness of corporate social responsibility, and the business models of forced labour.

-She is Co-Founder and Editor of openDemocracy.net’s Beyond Trafficking and Slavery, a popular journalistic site that brings together stakeholders who are serious about tackling modern slavery’s economic, political, and social root causes.
-She has written for leading newspapers including The Guardian and Salon.com, and her research on forced labour has been profiled widely in the media including Fortune Magazine, The Economist, and The Guardian.
-In 2015, she was awarded the Rising Star Engagement Award from the British Academy in recognition of her contributions to research and policy-making on forced labour.
+Genevieve is co-founder of openDemocracy.net’s Beyond Trafficking and Slavery, a popular journalistic site that brings together stakeholders who are serious about tackling modern slavery’s economic, political, and social root causes, and develops new strategies for change.
+She has written for leading newspapers including The Guardian and Salon.com, and her research on forced labour has been profiled in the international media, including by Reuters, Forbes, Fortune Magazine, The Economist, and The Guardian.
+She currently writes a column for the United Nations’ Delta 8.7.

 Professional Activities and Recognition

-In 2016-2017, I am teaching POL3159: Forced Labour, Human Trafficking and Slavery in the Global Economy.
-At the University of Sheffield, I have also taught POL612: The Political Economy of Globalisation and have developed POL3145 Gender in the Global Political Economy and a new MA module, Business, Labour, and Migration.
-I have taught courses on labour studies, globalisation, and business at Yale University, York University (Toronto), and Simon Fraser University.
+My teaching focuses on global political economy and the global labour market.
+At the University of Sheffield, I have taught: Business, Labor and Migration (POL 6609); Forced Labour, Human Trafficking and Slavery in the Global Economy (POL 3159); The Political Economy of Globalisation (POL 612); and Gender in the Global Political Economy (POL3145).
+I have taught courses in international political economy and labour studies at Yale University, York University (Toronto), and Simon Fraser University.